-- 1. A student is eligible for interscholastic competition at a member school if he/she is: Note: A file-time student is a student where the member school is responsible for programming 100% of the student's school day.
-The student is eligible for like or similar awards, privileges and services as all other students and meets obligations and responsibilities as other students, without exception. - 1.
-Carried on the attendance roles as a duly enrolled full-time student of a public member school for purposes of state equalization aids as a Grade 9, 10, 11 or 12 student in that member school. - 2.
-Carried on the attendance roles as a duly enrolled student of a nonpublic member School as a full-time Grade 9,10,11 or 12 student in that member school. - 2.
+- A student is eligible for interscholastic competition at a member school if he/she is: Note: A file-time student is a student where the member school is responsible for programming 100% of the student's school day.
+The student is eligible for like or similar awards, privileges and services as all other students and meets obligations and responsibilities as other students, without exception. - Carried on the attendance roles as a duly enrolled full-time student of a public member school for purposes of state equalization aids as a Grade 9, 10, 11 or 12 student in that member school. - Carried on the attendance roles as a duly enrolled student of a nonpublic member School as a full-time Grade 9,10,11 or 12 student in that member school. - 2.
 Students quarter grades will be used to determine eligibility.
 Student's fourth (4th) quarter grades will be used to determine eligibility for the first (1st) quarter of the following school year. - 3.
-A student in grades 9-12 must not have a failing grade in the latest grade reporting or academic evaluation period (progress reports) to remain eligible for interscholastic competition.
-A student not meeting these requirements will miss a minimum of one (1) contest.
-The ineligibility period will be for three weeks (15 consecutive scheduled school days and nights) or until the student is doing passing work. - 4.
 A student in grades 9-12 may not have a failing grade or incomplete per quarter.
 A student who becomes academically ineligible during the school year may regain eligibility on the 16th scheduled school day by meeting all academic requirements following a period of 15 scheduled school days and nights of ineligibility.
-The student who becomes ineligible will miss a minimum of two (2) contests.
-A student who has incompletes will regain eligibility immediately if incompletes are made up within 2 weeks after a grade report period. - 5.
-When the earliest allowed WIAA game/meet takes place before or on the first day of classes at a member school, the maximum ineligibility period shall be the lesser of: a) 21 consecutive calendar days beginning with the date of the earliest competition in a sport: or b) one third of the maximum number of games/meets allowed in a sport (rounded up if one-third results in a fraction). - 6.
+The student who becomes ineligible will miss a minimum of two (2) contests (this is only when the ineligibility period is between seasons).
+A student who has incompletes will regain eligibility immediately if incompletes are made up within 2 weeks after a grade report period. - 4.
+When the earliest allowed WIAA game/meet takes place before or on the first day of classes at a member school, the maximum ineligibility period shall be the lesser of: a) 21 consecutive calendar days beginning with the date of the earliest competition in a sport: or b) one third of the maximum number of games/meets allowed in a sport (rounded up if one-third results in a fraction). - 5.
 Students who are under academic suspension may be allowed to practice at the discretion of the advisor/coach with the approval of the Activities/Athletic Director.
-The athlete will not be allowed to suit up for contests with another school. - 7.
+The athlete will not be allowed to suit up for contests with another school. - 6.
 Students are responsible for any school work missed due to co/extra-curricular activities.
 They are expected to make every effort to contact the instructor prior to the absence.